pytorch/torchtune/docs/source/examples/configs.rst

 This will automatically use any keyword arguments specified in the fields under :code:`dataset`.

-This example will actually throw an error.
+As written, the preceding example will actually throw an error.
 If you look at the constructor for :class:`~torchtune.datasets._alpaca.AlpacaDataset`, you'll notice that we're missing a required positional argument, the tokenizer.
-Since this is another TorchTune object, we cannot recursively instantiate this in the config.
-Let's take a look at the :func:`~torchtune.config._instantiate.instantiate` API to see how we can handle this.
+Since this is another configurable TorchTune object, let's understand how to handle this by taking a look at the :func:`~torchtune.config._instantiate.instantiate` API.

 .. code-block:: python

     def instantiate(
-        config: Union[DictConfig, Dict[str, Any]],
+        config: DictConfig,
         *args: Tuple[Any, ...],
         **kwargs: Dict[str, Any],
     )